kowainik/relude/README.md

 We export `Text` and `LText`, and some functions work with `Text` instead of `String` – specifically, IO functions (`readFile`, `putStrLn`, etc) and `show`.
 In fact, `show` is polymorphic and can produce strict or lazy `Text`, `String`, or `ByteString`.
 Also, `toS` can convert any string type to any string type.

 `error` takes `Text` (but you should use `panic` instead or throw exceptions).

-If you try to do something like `putStrLn "hi"`, you'll get an error message if `OverloadedStrings` is enabled – it happens because the compiler doesn't know what type to infer for the string.
-Use `putText` in this case.

-Since `show` doesn't come from `Show` anymore, you can't write `Show` instances easily.
-Either use autoderived instances or `Buildable` (which isn't exported by universum yet).

 Lists